nus-cs2103-AY2122S2/ip/docs/README.md

 ![Screenshot of Walle](Ui.png)

+## Downloading Walle

-You can click [here](https://github.com/tzhan98/ip/releases) to get the latest version of Walle
+1. You can click [here](https://github.com/tzhan98/ip/releases) to get the latest version of Walle
+2. Download the latest Walle.jar
+3. Double-click on Walle.jar to run it

 ________________________________________________________________________________________________________________________
 ## Features